angular-ui/ui-date/README.md

 This directive allows you to add a date-picker to your form elements.

+# Alternatives

+We recommend using the excellent [ui-bootstrap](https://angular-ui.github.io/bootstrap/) date-picker which is maintained by a larger team.

+WARNING: Support for this module may eventually be phased out as angular 2.0 arrives as there are no plans to move this to angular 2 at this time.

 # Requirements

-- AngularJS
 - JQuery
 - JQueryUI
-- [Date.toISOString()](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Date/toISOString) (requires [polyfill](https://github.com/kriskowal/es5-shim/) for &le;IE8)

-# Alternatives

-Please consider using the excellent [ui-bootstrap](https://angular-ui.github.io/bootstrap/) date-picker which is maintained by a larger team.
+- AngularJS

-# Usage
+# Bower Usage

-We use [bower](http://bower.io/) for dependency management.
+You may use [bower](http://bower.io/) for dependency management but would recommend using webpack or browserify for modules.

 Install and save to bower.json by running:

     bower install angular-ui-date --save